mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 It does not matter which version of Ubuntu you use, Krita will run just fine.
 However, by default, only a very old version of Krita is available.
 You should either use the appimage, flatpak or the snap available from Ubuntu's app store.
-We also maintain a ppa for getting latest builds of Krita, you can read more about the ppa and install instructions `here <https://launchpad.net/~kritalime/+archive/ubuntu/ppa>`_.
+We also maintain a ppa for getting the latest builds of Krita, you can read more about the ppa and install instructions `here <https://launchpad.net/~kritalime/+archive/ubuntu/ppa>`_.

 OpenSUSE